-- The Washington College of Law recognizes the multiplicity of faculty roles and responsibilities and therefore subscribes to the practice of an instructional load based on an assessment of the balance among an individual faculty member's teaching, scholarship, and service. - As part of their teaching responsibilities, tenure-line faculty members maintain a campus presence that reflects a commitment to connecting with students and to the Washington College of Law community. - Full-time tenure-line faculty members generally teach four courses per academic year or, if teaching in the clinics, in addition to the client-based clinical course responsibilities, teach one non-clinical course, which is considered equivalent to one-quarter of their teaching responsibilities.
-In addition to any University-wide course release system (such as the junior faculty teaching release program), the Dean of the Washington College of Law may establish a system of annual course releases for tenure-line faculty based on proposals for legal scholarship, pedagogical initiatives, or significant professional service that can result in release from one of the four courses.
+- The Washington College of Law recognizes the multiplicity of faculty roles and responsibilities and therefore subscribes to the practice of an instructional load based on an assessment of the balance among an individual faculty member's teaching, scholarship, and service. - As part of their teaching responsibilities, tenured and tenure-track faculty members maintain a campus presence that reflects a commitment to connecting with students and to the Washington College of Law community. - Full-time tenured and tenure-track faculty members generally teach four courses per academic year or, if teaching in the clinics, in addition to the client-based clinical course responsibilities, teach one non-clinical course, which is considered equivalent to one-quarter of their teaching responsibilities.
+In addition to any University-wide course release system (such as the junior faculty teaching release program), the Dean of the Washington College of Law may establish a system of annual course releases for tenured and tenure-track faculty based on proposals for legal scholarship, pedagogical initiatives, or significant professional service that can result in release from one of the four courses.
 The actual course assignments per individual faculty member will vary by the intensity and productivity of scholarship and service.
 Final determination of all course loads and overloads rests with the Dean of the Washington College of Law.